 While some employees are struggling to stay within the communication loop, other workers may be inundated with too many messages.
 It can get to the point where they are spending more time deleting similar emails and chat messages than reading them, and they end up accidentally dumping new information that may be vital to their work.

-An ERP system hosts all information in a single database, so data is no longer redundant or repetitive.
+All information is hosted in a single, oftentimes cloud-based, database, so data is no longer redundant or repetitive.
 Employees can focus on the reports which are necessary without actively avoiding messages.
 This process can also make employees who were previously disengaged with their work more motivated to reach out and communicate with employees in the other departments.

 Higher Quality of Communication